Familial Mediterranean fever

 Familial Mediterranean fever (FMF) is a hereditary inflammatory disorder.
-FMF is an autoinflammatory disease caused by mutations in Mediterranean fever gene, which encodes a 781–amino acid protein called pyrin.
-While all ethnic groups are susceptible to FMF, it usually occurs in people of Mediterranean origin—including Sephardic Jews, Mizrahi Jews, Ashkenazi Jews, Assyrians, Armenians, Azerbaijanis, Levantines, Kurds, Greeks, Turks and Italians.
+FMF is an autoinflammatory disease caused by mutations in the Mediterranean fever (MEFV) gene, which encodes a 781–amino acid protein called pyrin.
+While all ethnic groups are susceptible to FMF, it usually occurs in people of Mediterranean origin—including Levantines, Sephardic Jews, Mizrahi Jews, Ashkenazi Jews, Assyrians, Armenians, Azerbaijanis, Druze, Kurds, Greeks, Turks and Italians.

 The disorder has been given various names, including familial paroxysmal polyserositis, periodic peritonitis, recurrent polyserositis, benign paroxysmal peritonitis, periodic disease or periodic fever, Reimann periodic disease or Reimann syndrome, Siegal-Cattan-Mamou disease, and Wolff periodic disease.
 Note that "periodic fever" can also refer to any of the periodic fever syndromes.

 Signs and symptoms

 Attacks

 There are seven types of attacks.
-Ninety percent of all patients have their first attack before they are 18 years old.
-All develop over 2–4 hours and last anywhere from 6 hours to 5 days.
+Ninety percent of all patients have their first attack before they are eighteen years old.
+All develop over two to four hours and last anywhere from six hours to five days.
 Most attacks involve fever.